rustasync/team/async-book/src/async_await/chapter.md

 ## `async move`

 `async` blocks and closures allow the `move` keyword, much like normal closures.
-An `async move` body will take ownership of the variables it references, allowing it to outlive the current scope, but giving up the ability to share those variables with other code:
+An `async move` block will take ownership of the variables it references, allowing it to outlive the current scope, but giving up the ability to share those variables with other code: